About Systems Engineering

 The SMU Systems Engineering Program (SEP), unique by design, has been developed in response to the growing need by industry and government for engineers who are not only specialists in a particular area, but who have a systems perspective in order to more effectively practice engineering and manage within the business enterprise.
 The program offers flexibility for: (1) systems engineers who are entering the field, updating skills or acquiring new skills, (2) engineers who need to acquire a broadening of their technical and management education from a systems perspective, (3) engineers with upper-level management aspirations, and (4) engineering students seeking to increase their market value by acquiring knowledge and skills necessary for engineering of products and services from a systems perspective.

-SMU's Systems Engineering Program is designed to build on your engineering/technical education and experience to broaden your exposure while developing your problem definition and problem solving skills.
+In addition, SMU's Systems Engineering Program is designed to build on your engineering/technical education and experience to broaden your exposure while developing your problem definition and problem solving skills.
 The program is intended to fill a niche between core engineering specialization and a business program.

 We have a growing program, evolving in response to industry and government needs.